 Involving Multiple Stakeholders

 Involving multiple stakeholders enhances the credibility and acceptance of the job grading system.
 Involve relevant stakeholders, including HR professionals, managers, and employees, in the job evaluation process.
-Involving various stakeholders in the job grading process ensures diverse perspectives.
+Involving various stakeholders in the job grading process ensures diverse perspectives, which can enhance the development of effective payment strategies.

 Stakeholder involvement can enhance the credibility and acceptance of the job grading system.
 Strong communication channels ensure that employees feel heard and valued.